 - Create a rich, dynamic feel.
 To attract the attention of the audience, make your presentation dynamic: use animation and transitions and freshen up your presentations by changing the layout of your slides.

 A video presentation is a great way to attract the attention of clients and answer their questions in an interesting and convenient form.
 Creating a successful video presentation is easier than you think.
-You just need to follow a few simple rules and then learn to use simple tools like PowerPoint and iSpring Presenter.
+You just need to follow a few simple rules and then learn to use simple tools like PowerPoint and iSpring Suite.

 Creating a presentation in PowerPoint is the easiest part.
-Enriching your presentation with video, narration and a functional player is clearly more complicated, but with iSpring Presenter it just takes a few short clicks of your mouse.
+Enriching your presentation with video, narration and a functional player is clearly more complicated, but with iSpring Suite it just takes a few short clicks of your mouse.
 Plus, iSpring converts PowerPoint to Flash and HTML5, making it quickly ready for the Web.

 iSpring’s video presentations can be viewed on all devices, including laptops, desktops, tablets and smartphones.